yegor256/blog/_drafts/_arguments.md

 {% endhighlight %}

-This is not an elegant design, but it demonstrates when it may be necessary to represent the entire universe.
-An object of this `HTTP` class can read any web page from the entire web (it is almost as big as the universe, isn't it?), and it can check whether the entire web is accessible by it.
+This is not an elegant design, but it demonstrates when it may be necessary to represent the entire Universe.
+An object of this `HTTP` class can read any web page from the entire web (it is almost as big as the Universe, isn't it?), and it can check whether the entire web is accessible by it.
 Obviously, in this case, we don't need it to encapsulate anything.

-I believe that objects representing the universe are not good objects, mostly because there is only one universe; why do we need many representatives of it? :)
+I believe that objects representing the Universe are not good objects, mostly because there is only one Universe; why do we need many representatives of it? :)